 What your natural breasts look like can determine if going over the muscle is right for you.
 Here are 5 tips to help you decide!

 Getting your breast implants placed over the muscle would work well if...

-- You are (or plan to be) a competitive athlete/weightlifter/bodybuilder - an implant under the muscle will move with the chest muscle.
+You are (or plan to be) a competitive athlete/weightlifter/bodybuilder - a breast implant under the muscle will move with the chest muscle.
 This is called 'flex distortion' and can look a little strange and unnatural when large chest muscles are flexed, changing the shape of the breast... a bit like this:

 If you're unsure about a recommendation from a plastic surgeon to get breast implants over the muscle, first of all keep the dialogue open.

 You should trust your plastic surgeon's decisions.